View Source nova_basic_handler (nova v0.11.0)

 Functions

 Handler for JSON.
-It takes two different return objects
+It can take one of three different return objects

 Handler for regular views.
 This will render a template with given variables.
 If not another view is specified in options a view that corresponds to the controller will be rendered.
 The first element of the returned tuple could be either ok or view - they are identical in their functionality.